amygdala/code-snippets/ml/census_train_and_eval/README.md

 The exported trained model can be served on many platforms.
 You may particularly want to consider ways to scalably serve your model, in order to handle many prediction requests at once— say if you're using your model in an app you're building, and you expect it to become popular.
 [Cloud ML Engine online prediction](https://cloud.google.com/ml-engine/docs/prediction-overview), or [TensorFlow serving](https://www.tensorflow.org/serving/)) are two of the options for doing this.

-In this post, we'll look at using **CMLE Online Prediction**.
+In this example, we'll look at using **CMLE Online Prediction**.
 But first, let's take a closer look at our exported model.

 ### Examine the signature of the exported model.